navyavnair/MovieRecommendation/README.md

-# MovieRecommendation
-An ML based movie recommendation system that recommends movie based on the movie you input.
 # Movie Recommendation System

 This repository contains a Jupyter notebook for a movie recommendation system.
 The system uses collaborative filtering to recommend movies to users based on their preferences and viewing history.